KDE/cutehmi/extensions/CuteHMI/Examples/I18N.0/README.md

 hyphens.
 In case of `CuteHMI.Examples.I18N.0` extension, stem is `cutehmi-examples-i18n-0`.
 The suffix part denotes a language in a format described in Qt documentation on QLocale::QLocale(const QString &).
 Here we have `_en_US.ts` for US English and `_eo.ts` for Esperanto.
-One can see that suffix has been separated from the stem by underscore, but in fact language can be specified in other ways.
+One can see that suffix has been separated from the stem by underscore, but in fact language can be specified in many different ways.
 Supported translation suffixes and translation directory locations are listed in the documentation of CuteHMI.Internationalizer.loadTranslation() function.

 ## The actual example

 After all the prerequisites has been satisfied, using CuteHMI.Internationalizer from QML is pretty straightforward.

-At first, we provide some a translatable string.
+At first, we provide some translatable string.

 \snippet View.qml Translation string